shadowskyhawk/yiffer-dl-cloud/README.md

 python3 ydl.py "Comic Name"
 ```

-Images are saved to ~/ydl/comic_name/Imgs/
+Image files are saved to ~/ydl/comic_name/Imgs
 An archive of the images is saved to ~/ydl/comic_name/comic_name.zip

 ### CREDITS